 4. Edikaikong Soup.

 The fourth on my list of popular Nigerian dishes would be the all too popular edikaikong soup.
 Edikaikong is native to the efiks and made with two of the most popular vegetables in Nigeria (water leaves and fluted pumpkin leaves).
-I love this soup exactly the way it is served here – with well-prepared wheat; it can also go with eba, fufu, or semo.
+I love this soup exactly the way I served it here – with well-prepared wheat; it can also go with eba, fufu, or semo.

 Click here to learn how to make Edikaikong Soup.

 Fried rice is one of the most outstanding Nigerian rice meals, it’s like the best of Nigerian dishes, everybody loves fried rice.
-However, the recipe is not as simple as that of jollof rice or tomato stew, there is a learning curve, but once you are able to master the process, it becomes pretty much as easy as most Nigerian recipes.
-The link below shows you how to make fried rice the Nigerian way – How to Make fried Rice
+However, the recipe is not as simple as that of jollof rice or tomato stew, there is a learning curve, but once you can master the process, it becomes pretty much as easy as most Nigerian recipes.
+The link below shows you how to make fried rice the Nigerian way–How to Make fried Rice

 6. Pepper Soup

 Pepper soup is one of the well known Nigerian dishes, it is actually the only soup that is consumed without pairing with other foods.
-You can, however, chose to pair with white boiled yam or rice.
+You can, however, paired with white boiled yam or rice.

 Click Here for Pepper soup Recipe